abhising10p14/Multiple-Face-recognition-sklearn-svm/README.md

 ## How to use?

-1. First of all put you training datset into the folder **orl_faces**.
+1. First of all put you training datset into the folder **orl_faces/data**.
 You can see the format in which images have been put in the corresponding folders.
+The name of the subfolder should be the name you want to predict when passing an image.
+Make sure you provide a good data set.
+The data set should have proper frontal faces for a better accuracy.
+2. Delete the current images present in the **output/data** folder.
+3. Now put your testing images into the folder **test-data/data** folder.
+4. Run the command : **python conversion.py**  This will convert all your training as well as the testing images into the greyscale format supported by the svm classifier.
+Currently , **.jpeg, .jpg, .png** format is supported.
+If you want to add any other type of format then correspondingly change the code of conversion.py
+5. Now run the command **crop_faces.py**  This finds the faces in your test data and removes the rest part of the picture. for detecting the faces, haarcascad_frontal_faces.xml and eye_.xml have been used.
+These models are present in the **models** folder.
+After running this command check the subfolders of the orl_faces folder that there are not any such image in the subfolders where other parts of pictures other than the faces are present.
+If Found, delete them because they are going to affect your training model.
+You can add this as condition check in the crop_faces.py
+5. Now run the command **multiple_faces.py**  This finds the faces in your test images.
+If faces are found, it saves the corresponding faces in the **output/data** folder.